Skip to main contentArrow Right

 • Managed user pools for authentication and identity pools for AWS access

-• Integration with AWS services such as API Gateway, AppSync, and IAM
+• Integration with AWS services like API Gateway, AppSync, and IAM

 • Custom logic and triggers through AWS Lambda functions